Q. Are you able to legally perform a wedding ceremony?

 Q. What are your deposit requirements?

-A. 50% non-refundable retainer is required to lock in your date and is due upon booking, or you can save 10% instantly if you choose to pay in full.
+A. A minimum 50% non-refundable retainer is required to lock in your date and is due upon booking.

 Q. How long does a ceremony typically last?